 He’s the hard truth I’ve had to accept.
 Just because I am dissatisfied and believe all the above statements are true and God says stay, I stay.
 He knows best and knows why I need to be where He planted me.

 The longest I have every been at a church is five years.
 Why?
 I think it has to do with a combination of making some poor choices with the churches I chose to align with and part of it was outgrowing those systems.
 This is not Yeah Me! and Boo Them!, this is a fine line I walk with any organization

 Maybe my fear is that I will stay too long at a church, becoming ineffective or worse, become part of the problem that creates an ineffective church culture in the first place.

 If you’re feeling like this (or not) I’d love to walk with you in your youth ministry journey.
-I have an ongoing coaching group called Ministry Mind you can join and be a part of a community that’s trying to navigate their callings, increase their skills, and occasionally, vent like a sailor.
+I have an ongoing coaching group called Ministry Minded you can join and be a part of a community that’s trying to navigate their callings, increase their skills and, occasionally, vent like a sailor.
 Join us.